openhab/openhab-docs/_addons_bindings/miio/readme.md

 {% include base.html %}

-# Xiaomi Mi IO Binding
+# Xiaomi Wifi devices (Mi IO) Binding

 This binding is used to control Xiaomi products implementing the Mi IO protocol.
-This is a set of wifi devices from Xiaomi that are part of the Mi Ecosystem which is branded as MiJia.
+This protocol is used for most of Xiaomi Mi Ecosystem wifi devices which is branded as MiJia.
+If your Xiaomi wifi device is controlled by the mihome app, most likely it communicates using the Mi IO protocol and can communicate with openHAB using this binding.

 ![MIIO logo](doc/miio.png)